docsforadobe/after-effects-scripting-guide/docs/general/project.md

 #### Returns

-Boolean. `True` if the team projects Sync command is enabled, `false` otherwise.
+Boolean. `true` if the team projects Sync command is enabled, otherwise `false`.

 ---